High Point Regional High School

-High Point Regional High School is a comprehensive four-year public high school located in Wantage Township, in the U.S. state of New Jersey (with a Sussex postal address), which is the sole high school in its school district.
+High Point Regional High School is a comprehensive four-year public high school located in Wantage Township, in the U.S. state of New Jersey, which is the sole high school in its school district.
+The school has a Sussex mailing address.

-The district educates students in ninth through twelfth grades from municipalities in Sussex County, specifically the constituent districts of Wantage Township, Sussex Borough, Branchville Borough, Frankford Township, and Lafayette Township, with students from Montague Township attending as part of a sending/receiving relationship.
+The district educates students in ninth through twelfth grades from the constituent municipalities in Sussex County of Branchville, Frankford Township, Lafayette Township, Sussex and Wantage Township, with students from Montague Township attending as part of a sending/receiving relationship.
 The high school was established in 1963 and is located in Wantage Township.
 The school is accredited by the New Jersey Department of Education.

-As of the 2023–24 school year, the school had an enrollment of 803 students and 73.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
-There were 110 students (13.7% of enrollment) eligible for free lunch and 32 (4.0% of students) eligible for reduced-cost lunch.
+As of the 2024–25 school year, the school had an enrollment of 791 students and 67.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
+There were 160 students (20.2% of enrollment) eligible for free lunch and 31 (3.9% of students) eligible for reduced-cost lunch.

 The district participates in the Interdistrict Public School Choice Program, which allows non-resident students to attend school in the district at no cost to their parents, with tuition covered by the resident district.
 Available slots are announced annually by grade.

 History

 Prior to the establishment of the regional high school, students from Branchville, Frankford Township and Lafayette Township had attended Newton High School as part of sending/receiving relationships, while those from Sussex and Wantage Township had attended Sussex High School.

 Created in 1963 as a district, the school opened in September 1966.

-Starting in September 2014, high school students from Montague Township School District began attending High Point Regional High School, as part of a sending/receiving relationship under which incoming ninth graders began attending the High Point district while existing students attended Port Jervis High School in Port Jervis, New York until they graduated.
+Starting in September 2014, high school students from Montague Township School District began attending High Point Regional High School, as part of a sending/receiving relationship under which incoming ninth graders began attending the High Point district while existing students attended Port Jervis High School in Port Jervis, New York, until they graduated.

-The Montague district began seeking to annul the relationship with High Point Regional and resume sending students to Port Jervis.
-The Montague district chose to switch back to Port Jervis because Port Jervis offered a lower tuition than High Point; High Point charged $16,368 per student to Montague.
-All six members of the Montague district voted, in October 2019, to switch back to Port Jervis.
-The High Point district sought to block this request on the grounds it and its students would be financially impacted.
-The Montague district stated that the districts signed an agreement in 2018 that would allow Montague to leave at will.
-By December 2020, the districts were in a legal dispute.
-The High Point agreement is scheduled to end in 2024.